In the last post, you identified your child’s learning style and one or two dominant intelligences. Let’s move on to finding an educational style.

 - Which method immediately made my heart flutter?

 Chances are, that’s the one for your family.
-How do I know?
-Remember that you already intuitively know what would suit your child and family.
+Remember you already intuitively know what would suit your child and family.

-While each method could be modified and adapted to your child with special needs, chances are, the approach that made your heart sing was the one that is already most fitting for your child.
+While each method could be modified and adapted to your neurodivergent or disabled child, chances are, the approach that made your heart sing was the one that is already most fitting for your child.

 Which is my personal choice?

-In researching the different philosophies in the last 5 years, I was drawn to the Waldorf philosophy the most.
-The simple toys, the wooden and silken textures, the idea of holistic, nurturing beliefs just falls so perfectly with everything I have already been doing since my son was born.
-(You can bet that attachment parenting is highly encouraged in this method.
-YAH!)
+In researching the different philosophies, I was drawn to the Waldorf philosophy the most.
+The simple toys, the wooden and silken textures, the idea of holistic, nurturing beliefs just fell so perfectly with everything I had already been doing since my son was born.
+Attachment parenting is highly encouraged in this method as well.

-I have also learned that Steiner, even so many years ago, addressed and acknowledged children with special needs in this approach.
-I will write about this philosophy and its implications in our homeschooling in more depth in future posts.
+I have also learned that Steiner, even so many years ago, addressed and acknowledged children with disabilities in this approach.

-Despite my attraction to this one particular philosophy, I know that there are many elements of the other philosophies that I want to incorporate into our days.
-Therefore, I can honestly say that we are eclectic homeschoolers, with a heavy Waldorf influence.
+Despite my attraction to this one particular philosophy, there are many elements of the other philosophies that I to incorporate into our days.
+In fact, we have adopted an unschooling approach in the last few years.

 Since we’re homeschooling, we can do that.
 We can select from the vast menu and truly make home learning our own.